PhilippWeiss85/session-notebook/session-note.md

 | git branch < name >         | create new git branch         |
 | git branch                  | shows git branches            |
 | git branch -d < name >      | delte git branch              |

-This is a new change
-a new change